naholyr/show-time/README.md

 show-time will ignore your feed (previously configured or not) and fetch all available shows from showrss.info:

-* Search amongst the shows to select the one you want to see
+* Search amongst the shows to select the one you want to see (just type to filter)
-* Select episode
+* Specific feed is used to liste available episodes for this show only
 * That's all folks
+* Lazy?
+If cache was enabled, your previously selected shows will appear first in the list

 All other options (cache, download…) will apply, except `--offline` which is obviously incompatible.